Why is forgiveness important?

 Why did GOD let this happen to me? or to someone I loved?
 Why that?
 I couldn’t let it go!
 The pile of things bouncing around in my head was much like a swarm of bees… and the buzzing kept getting louder!
 Or like those computer games that have balls bouncing around in different directions that beep each time they hit a wall…all in my head!

 Ultimately, each event ended up at the door of a GOD who could have prevented any one of them from happening.
-Of course, I was also angry with the individual people as well.
+Of course, I was also angry with the individual people involved as well.
 I knew I couldn’t continue my life in that mode.
 The explanations I received from others were of little to no help.
 So I started reading…my way of dealing with questions and pain!

-I came across Elisabeth Eliot who was the first who smacked me in the face with truth…in a very literary, down-to-earth way!
+I came across Elisabeth Elliot who was the first who smacked me in the face with truth…in a very literary, down-to-earth way!
 I knew she had been through way more than I could dream up!
 She knew what she was talking about if anyone did.

 She pointed out what a huge part GOD had in providentially allowing each event into my life.
 No, He wasn’t the author of pain or sin, but because of the Fall, that is the environment in which we live!
 We live in a broken, marred world.
 It is not the perfect world GOD created.